Hiking for Beginners

 New to hiking?
 Ready to get started?
-Learn everything you need to know to take a day hike in this helpful guide from hiking expert, Amy Boissonneault!
+Hiking expert Amy Boissonneault overviews everything you need to know.

 Let’s talk about hiking!
 How to plan, what to wear, what to eat, and how to stay safe doing it.
 This Hiking 101 guide will help new hikers get into the great outdoors with confidence.